Experimental demonstration of quantum advantage for NP verification with limited information: Abstract

 \section{Abstract}

-We show the first experimental demonstration of a computational quantum advantage (also referred to as quantum supremacy) with linear optics, by studying the computational task of the verification of an NP-complete problem by a verifier who only gets limited information about the proof.
-We provide a simple linear optical implementation that can perform this task efficiently (within a few seconds), while we also provide strong evidence that a classical computer would take time greater than the age of the universe (assuming only that classically it takes exponential time to solve an NP-complete problem).
-The verification of NP-complete problems with limited information brings us a step closer to real-world useful applications, such as server-client quantum computing.
+In recent years, many computational tasks have been proposed as candidates for showing a quantum computational advantage, that is an advantage in the time needed to perform the task using a quantum instead of a classical machine.
+Nevertheless, practical demonstrations of such an advantage remain particularly challenging because of the difficulty in bringing together all necessary theoretical and experimental ingredients.
+Here, we show an experimental demonstration of a quantum computational advantage in a prover-verifier interactive setting, where the computational task consists in the verification of an NP-complete problem by a verifier who only gets limited information about the proof sent by an untrusted prover in the form of a series of unentangled quantum states.
+We provide a simple linear optical implementation that can perform this verification task efficiently (within a few seconds), while we also provide strong evidence that, fixing the size of the proof, a classical computer would take much longer time (assuming only that it takes exponential time to solve an NP-complete problem).
+While our computational advantage concerns a specific task in a scenario of mostly theoretical interest, it brings us a step closer to potential useful applications, such as server-client quantum computing.

-{ \textbf{Introduction}}\\ Quantum technologies explore the possibility of using quantum resources in order to demonstrate in practice an advantage in terms of computational power, security or communication efficiency.
-A series of proposals of computational tasks for which such an advantage can be shown have appeared, including Boson Sampling~\cite{aaronson2011computational,neville2017classical}, which has been implemented for small sizes~\cite{broome2013photonic,tillmann2013experimental,crespi2013integrated,bentivegna2015experimental,zhong2019experimental}, and sparse commuting (IQP) or random quantum circuits \cite{farhi2016quantum,bremner2017achieving,bravyi2017quantum,gao2017quantum,bermejo2018architectures,aaronson2016complexity,boixo2018characterizing}.
-The quest for a quantum computational advantage has culminated recently with a demonstration of a random circuit sampling task by Google using the 53-qubit superconducting chip Sycamore~\cite{google2019}.
+{ \textbf{Introduction}}\\ Quantum technologies explore the possibility of using quantum resources in order to demonstrate in practice an advantage in terms of computational time, security or communication efficiency.
+A series of proposals of tasks for which a computational advantage can be shown have appeared, including Boson Sampling~\cite{aaronson2011computational,neville2017classical}, which has been implemented for small sizes~\cite{broome2013photonic,tillmann2013experimental,crespi2013integrated,bentivegna2015experimental,zhong2019experimental}, and sparse commuting (IQP) or random quantum circuits \cite{farhi2016quantum,bremner2017achieving,bravyi2017quantum,gao2017quantum,bermejo2018architectures,aaronson2016complexity,boixo2018characterizing}.
+The quest for such a quantum computational advantage has culminated recently with a demonstration of a random circuit sampling task by Google using the 53-qubit superconducting chip Sycamore~\cite{google2019}.

 One of the major difficulties in gaining confidence with these experimental demonstrations, and cause for some doubts (see Ref.~\cite{pednault2019leveraging}), is that these are not well established tasks for which classical methods have been developed for long, thus making benchmarking against classical methods difficult.
 In particular, although the asymptotic theoretical separation between quantum and classical methods is based on strong computational complexity theoretic assumptions (namely, polynomial hierarchy collapses at the third level), this is less clear when considering the exact scaling of the optimal classical algorithm to solve the task at intermediate sizes and in the presence of noise.
 Moreover, the verification of the advantage provided by the quantum machine can only happen for a very narrow range of parameters where the classical complexity is just out of reach but some kind of verification (usually of smaller or simpler instances) is still possible to perform on a classical computer.
 Last, the main open question is to demonstrate such superior behaviour for a useful task, thus proving the disruptive potential of quantum technologies.